Abdelghafour01/cp-guide/README.md

-# cp-guide
-A simple Guide for Competitive Programming Newbies
+# CPGuide: The Competitive Programmer's Guide